SecurityResearcher/SSE/README.md

 Secure-Storage-and-Erasure
 ==========================

-An open source prototype of Secure Storage and Erasure (SEE) System, including the JavaCard and host programs
+This is an open source prototype of Secure Storage and Erasure (SSE) System, including both the JavaCard and host programs.

+The names of the authors are temporarily removed to allow blind review of the SSE paper.